This easy Boursin chicken recipe comes together quickly with a handful of everyday ingredients and has a deliciously creamy and cheesy herb sauce!

 - We don't recommend freezing leftovers of this recipe.

 Questions about this Boursin chicken recipe?
-Let me know in the comments below!
+Let me know in the comments below, and please leave a review and star rating!
 You can also find me on Instagram.

 - 1/2 teaspoon garlic powder